zackstout/new-notes/vim-notes/README.md

 - `r` replaces one character.
 - `ce` replaces until end of word.
 Kinda sucks you have to `esc` out of it.
 - `c$` to change til end of line.
+- Can use `R` to replace multiple characters...but not too different from `ce`?

+### Yank
+- works as an operator: to yank til end of line, use `y$`.
+- Can we yank from beginning, like bash's `ctrl + u`?
+- Similarly, how do we go BACK one or more words?

+## Config Options
+- `:set ic` makes searches case-insensitive. `noic` takes you back.
+- `:set hls is` for highlight and incrementing -- shows partial matches.
+- `:set noic` to turn it off.